-More and more schools are increasing food allergy awareness in recent years.
+We are so happy to see more and more schools increasing food allergy awareness in recent years!

 Though this awareness will help a child affected by FPIES, there are some unique considerations that schools and staff will want to keep in mind when assisting the child living with an FPIES diagnosis.

 What is FPIES?